Concrete Repair Specialist Contractors

 This project presented a unique set of challenges, wherein the client (University Hospital of North Tees), already working in an unprecedented level of demand with highly vulnerable patients, faced potential disruption to patient care through the repair work being carried out.

-The CSC Services team pivoted their standard working practices to put client first and introduced daily collaboration and engagement with the hospital teams, initiating new procedures that minimised disruption.
+The CSC Services team pivoted their standard working practices to put the client first and introduced daily collaboration and engagement with the hospital teams, initiating new procedures that minimised disruption.

 Talk to us about your next project